Role-based access control (RBAC) with Microsoft Intune

 - what resources they can change.

 You can assign both custom and built-in roles to your users.
 To be assigned an Intune role, the user must have an Intune license.
-To see a role assignment, choose Intune > Roles > All roles > choose a role > choose an assignment.
-You'll see the following pages:
+To see a role assignment, choose Intune > Tenant administration > Roles > All roles > choose a role > Assignments > choose an assignment.
+On the Properties page you can edit:

 - Members: All users in the listed Azure security groups have permission to manage the users/devices that are listed in Scope (Groups).